Special Education Needs and Disabilities (SEND)

 - Withdrawal from some tutor times and lessons for additional literacy and/or numeracy interventions;

-- Assessing students entitlement to exam access arrangements from year 7 and through to GCSE; and
+- Assessing learners entitlement to exam access arrangements

 - Sending regular progress reports home in order to review progress and targets at Parents’ Evening.